OtterClam/otter-docs-gitbook/tutorial/how-to-buy-and-stake-clam.md

 OtterClam is an OHM fork on the Polygon network that aims to become **A Reservation Currency Memecoin**.
 Polygon network is an ethereum layer 2 blockchain.
 To start interaction with Polygon, you need to get some $MATIC first.

-In this tutorial, we will show you how to purchase CLAM from exchanges or other chains.
+In this tutorial, we will show you how to buy CLAM from exchanges or other chains.

 ### From Exchanges <a href="from-exchanges" id="from-exchanges"></a>